brandur/sorg/content/drafts/postgres-atomicity.md

 by introducing _concurrency control_.
 There are plenty of naive solutions.
-We could ensure that any process takes out an exclusive lock on a file before reading or writing it, or push all operations through a single flow control point.
+We could ensure that any process takes out an exclusive lock on a file before reading or writing it, or we could push all operations through a single flow control point so that they only run one at a time.
 Not only are these workarounds slow, but they won't scale up to allow us to make our database fully ACID-compliant.
 Modern databases have a better way, MVCC (multi-version concurrency control).

 Under MVCC, statements execute inside of a